Why Choose a Winter Wedding?

 Adjust the Schedule

-Think about planning a 3:00 PM – 9:00 PM wedding instead of a later timeline.
-Moving the start time up helps you get enough natural light for your ceremony and sunset photos before the cold and dark really sets in.
+Consider planning a 3:00 PM – 9:00 PM wedding instead of a later timeline.
+Moving the start time up helps you capture enough natural light for your ceremony and sunset photos before the cold and dark really set in.

 Make Parting Indoors Your Plan A

-Make an inside ceremony your Plan A. If it happens to be unseasonably warm, you can certainly keep an outdoor ceremony Plan B ready.
+Make an indoor ceremony your Plan A. If it happens to be unseasonably warm, you can certainly keep an outdoor ceremony as Plan B.

 Emergency Policy & Backup Power